 Coffee and Alzheimer’s DiseasePrint this page

 Alzheimer’s Disease (AD) is the most frequent cause of dementia.
-It is estimated that between 50-70% of people with dementia suffer from AD24.
-In addition, approximately one person out of twenty over the age of 65 suffers from AD, as opposed to less than one person in a thousand under the age of 6525.
-Approximately 26 million people suffer from AD.
-By 2025, the percentage of people in the EU aged over 65 is predicted to rise from 15.4% of the population to 22.4%, which is likely to correlate with a rise in AD26.
+It is estimated that between 50-70% of people with dementia suffer from AD84-87.
+In addition, approximately one person out of 20 over the age of 65 suffers from AD, as opposed to less than one person in a thousand under the age of 6585.
+Approximately 44 million people globally suffer from AD86.
+The 2015 World Alzheimer’s Report suggested that approximately 10.5 million people in Europe suffer with AD and the number is predicted to increase to 13.4 million by 2030 and to 18.7 million by 205087.

 In 2014 Alzheimer Europe published an updated systematic review of papers reporting the prevalence of dementia.
-The authors concluded that that for the majority of age groups dementia prevalence has not changed significantly over the last few decades.
-However, they did report a higher prevalence in older females than was previously thought27.
+The authors concluded that that for the majority of age groups, dementia prevalence has not changed significantly over the last few decades.
+However, they did report a higher prevalence in older females than was previously thought88.

 Coffee, caffeine and risk of Alzheimer’s disease

-The majority of human epidemiological studies suggest that regular coffee/caffeine consumption over a lifetime reduces the risk of developing AD, particularly in the elderly.
-Coffee/caffeine appears to be particularly beneficial before the occurrence of the disease i.e. during the pre-morbid phase.
+The majority of studies suggest that regular coffee/caffeine consumption over a lifetime reduces the risk of developing AD, particularly in the elderly, however some studies show varying results.
+It seems that coffee/caffeine consumption may be particularly beneficial before the occurrence of the disease i.e. during the pre-morbid phase.

-A further meta-analysis of the relation between coffee/caffeine intake and the risk of AD, suggested that the summary risk ratio reached 0.80-0.83 for Alzheimer’s disease after adjustment for smoking and hypertension14.
+- A further meta-analysis of the relation between coffee/caffeine intake and the risk of AD, suggested that the summary risk ratio reached 0.80-0.83 for Alzheimer’s disease after adjustment for smoking and hypertension10.

-Another study on the risk factors of AD, followed up with 4,615 subjects over five years (194 AD cases, 3,894 cognitively ‘normal’ controls, and 527 exclusions).
-It found that the use of non-steroidal anti-inflammatory drugs, wine consumption, coffee consumption, and regular physical activity were associated with a reduced risk of AD (risk ratio of 0.69 for coffee).
-Interestingly, there was no protection for tea consumers in this study30.
+- A study of 4,615 subjects followed over 5 years (194 AD cases, 3,894 cognitively ‘normal’ controls, and 527 exclusions) found that the use of non-steroidal anti-inflammatory drugs, wine consumption, coffee consumption, and regular physical activity were associated with a reduced risk of AD (risk ratio of 0.69 for coffee).
+Interestingly, there was no protection for tea consumers in this study26.

-In another study, 1,409 individuals aged 65 to 79 were examined after 21 years’ follow-up.
-Coffee consumption in midlife decreased the risk of AD and dementia in the elderly, with the lowest risk (65% decrease) found in people who drank 3–5 cups/day35.
+- A further study of 1,409 individuals aged 65 to 79 were examined after 21 years’ follow-up.
+Coffee consumption in midlife decreased the risk of AD and dementia in the elderly, with the lowest risk (65% decrease) found in people who drank 3-5 cups/day33.

 Mechanism of action for caffeine